kiet-git/vnstock_project/README.md

 curl -i "http://localhost:9864/webhdfs/v1/user_data/output_daily_03-01-2024.xlsx?op=OPEN&namenoderpcaddress=namenode:9000&offset=0" -o output_daily_03-01-2024.xlsx
 ```

+*Note: If running in Airflow jobs, replace `<DATANODE>` with `localhost` or `host.docker.internal`.*

-This command initiates a GET request to open the specified file in HDFS.
+This command downloads the specified file from HDFS to your local machine.

-### Show All Subdirectories
+**Show All Subdirectories:**

-To display information about all subdirectories, use the following command:
+Display information about all subdirectories in a specific HDFS path.

 ```bash
 curl -i "http://localhost:9870/webhdfs/v1/user_data?op=LISTSTATUS"
 ```

+*Note: If running in Airflow jobs, replace `localhost` with `host.docker.internal`.*

-This command initiates a GET request to list the status of all subdirectories in the specified HDFS path.
+This command lists the status of all subdirectories in the specified HDFS path.